 We provide mental health treatment with the assistance of our animal team members.
 We are competent in animal assisted therapy, cognitive behavioral therapy, and we are EAGALA certified.
-We offer Counseling in Medina.
+We offer Counseling in Wadsworth.

 Our focus is to help individuals heal, energize, and become aware of their own inner strengths.
 We achieve this by providing a neutral safe space.
 Our animal team members also challenge individuals to look within themselves for answers.